 Current data points towards the fact that CBD oil may be an effective natural substitute for pharmaceutical painkillers.

 As scientists continue to explore the compound’s numerous medicinal benefits, further studies are needed to really elevate CBD to an officially approved painkiller…

 But if you look around on forums like Reddit or health forums, there's no doubt that you'll find many who have found CBD oil to be extremely effective in treating their pain.

 The best part?

 These anecdotal experiences have a solid scientific basis.

-There have been several studies that have confirmed CBD’s ability to provide analgesic (painkilling) relief and many people swear its effectiveness through firsthand use.
+There have been dozens of studies that have confirmed CBD’s ability to provide analgesic (painkilling) relief.

 CBD is believed to interact with receptors in both the central nervous system and the brain to reduce inflammation and alleviate pain.